Comparison of Star Trek and Star Wars

-Star Trek and Star Wars are American media franchises which present alternative scenarios of space adventure.
-The two franchises dominate this setting of storytelling and have offered various forms of media productions for decades that manage billions of dollars of intellectual property, providing employment and entertainment for countless people around the world.
+Star Trek and Star Wars are American media franchises that represent alternative scenarios of space adventure.
+The two franchises proliferate in this setting of storytelling, and each has offered various forms of media productions for decades.

 Background

-Star Trek was introduced in 1966 as a live-action television series and lasted three years with just 79 episodes.
+Star Trek was introduced on September 8, 1966 as a live-action television series.
+It was originally billed for a five-year run, but only lasted three years until 1969.
+After 79 episodes, the show ended abruptly due to low television ratings.
+However, the quality of the production and storytelling led to a cult classic following, which later resulted in a resurgence of interest in the franchise.
 Star Trek: The Animated Series premiered in 1973 and lasted two seasons with 22 episodes.
-With the subsequent publication of novels, comics, animated series, toys, and feature films, Star Trek grew into a popular media franchise.
+With the subsequent publication of novels, comics, animated series, toys, and feature films which are still produced today, Star Trek grew into a popular media franchise and continues to draw large crowds.

-Star Wars was introduced as a feature film, Star Wars (1977).
+Star Wars was introduced on May 25, 1977, as a feature film, Star Wars (1977).
 A novelization titled Star Wars: From the Adventures of Luke Skywalker, based on the original script, was published about six months earlier.
 Upon the release of the first film, Star Wars grew into a popular media franchise.
+As of today, the Star Wars franchise includes twelve films, nine television series, books, comics, toys, and more.
+Each franchise comprises billions of dollars of intellectual property, employment for thousands, and entertainment for many more.

 Differences

 Star Trek debuted on television.
 The franchise was conceived in the style of the television Western Wagon Train and the adventure stories of Horatio Hornblower, but evolved into a utopian prospect of future human society.
-Inspired by Gulliver's Travels, Star Trek's main focus is of space exploration and a galactic society consisting of multiple planets and species, where conflict occasionally occurs.
+Inspired by Gulliver's Travels, Star Trek's main focus is on space exploration and a galactic society consisting of multiple planets and species, where conflict occasionally occurs.
 Most of Star Trek occurs in the relatively distant future, specifically the 22nd through 24th centuries, with occasional time travel and interdimensional travel.
 The Earth of the Star Trek universe shares much of its history with the real world.

 Star Wars debuted on film, despite the novel based on the film's original script having been published a year before the film itself.
-Star Wars belongs to the space opera subgenre of science fiction that follows The Hero's Journey and was inspired by works such as Beowulf, King Arthur and other mythologies, world religions, as well as ancient and medieval history.
-It depicts a galactic society in constant conflict.
+Star Wars belongs to the space opera subgenre of science fiction that follows The Hero's Journey, which stands for the proposition that personal change occurs and is necessary when confronting significant problems, and was inspired by works such as Beowulf, King Arthur and other mythologies, world religions, as well as ancient and medieval history.
+Star Wars depicts a galactic society in constant conflict.
 Though there are periods of peace, these are only documented in novels, comics, video games, non-feature films, and other spin-off media.
 Star Wars is set "a long time ago, in a galaxy far, far away," although many characters are human, occasionally use Earth metaphors, and exhibit human character traits.

-Although both Star Trek and Star Wars populate various media, not all types have been produced that are mutual to both franchises.
-Star Trek has not produced any television films; whereas Star Wars has produced at least three live-action television films outside the Star Wars film saga.
-The Star Wars Holiday Special, Ewoks: Caravan of Courage and Ewoks: Battle for Endor are all live-action television spin-off films set in the Star Wars universe but are not considered part of the official Star Wars canon.